-We also lease our corporate headquarters in Shanghai and Dallas, Texas in the U.S., and regional offices and an innovation center in China, and own building, land use rights, or both for 14 non-store properties, which primarily include logistics centers, seasoning facilities and office buildings for Little Sheep and Huang Ji Huang.
+We also lease our corporate headquarters in Shanghai and Dallas, Texas in the U.S., and regional offices and an innovation center in China, and own building, land use rights, or both for non-store properties, which primarily include logistics centers, seasoning facilities for Little Sheep and Huang Ji Huang and certain regional office buildings.
 We sublease over 150 properties to franchisees and other third parties.
-Additional information about the Company's leased properties is included in Note 11 to the Consolidated Financial Statements in Part II, Item 8.
+Additional information about the Company's leased properties is included in Note 10 to the Consolidated Financial Statements in Part II, Item 8.
 We believe that our properties are generally in good operating condition and are suitable for the purposes for which they are being used.